AlinaGreen/test/Neuron.md

 ##### <a id="_hdz4oqm5scxk"></a>5.3.
 Description of NEURON consensus mechanism

-DPoI в NEURON является наследником DPoS. Важно было найти решение, позволяющее минимизировать недостатки, унаследованные от PoW, сохранив при этом безопасность механизма консенсуса. Следовательно, майнинг будет производиться на популярных, не специализированных вычислительных устройствах, а значит, возможность майнинга будет  доступна всем, что сильно снизит потенциал централизации сети. К тому же механизм голосования учитывает не только количество монет на счете акционера, но и его активность.
+DPoI in NEURON is the successor of DPoS.
+It was important to find a solution to minimize the drawbacks inherited from PoW, while preserving the security mechanism for consensus.
+Therefore, mining will be made available in popular, not specialized, computing devices, and hence the possibility of mining will be accessible to everyone, thereby substantially reducing the network’s centralizing potential.
+Besides, the voting mechanism takes into account not only the number of coins on the account of a shareholder, but also his/her activity.

-##### <a id="_pbekvfn7g8vr"></a>6. *Финансовая платформа  NEURON*
+##### <a id="_pbekvfn7g8vr"></a>6. *NEURON Financial Platform*

-###### <a id="_g8vd4tqch86z"></a>6.1. Блокчейн NEURON
+###### <a id="_g8vd4tqch86z"></a>6.1.
+NEURON blockchain

-- блокчейн с механизмом консенсуса DPoI
+- Blockchain with DPoI consensus mechanism
-- быстрые и дешёвые смарт\-контракты
+- Fast and cheap smart contracts
-- возможность записи изменений состояний из других блокчейнов
+- Possibility of recording the state changes from other blockchains

-###### <a id="_n1icww8e3js"></a>6.2. Децентрализованный процессинг
+###### <a id="_n1icww8e3js"></a>6.2.
+Decentralized processing

-- открытое API, позволяющее свободно интегрироваться любой сторонней системе;
+- Open API, providing for free integration with any third party system;
-- децентрализованная учетная среда участников нейронной сети NEURON Network;
+- Decentralized accounting environment for the participants of NEURON Network;
-- молниеносность и дешевизна операций за счет использования нейронных каналов состояний;
+- Lightning-speed and cheapness of transactions via neural state channels;

 ###### <a id="_g7tm0gcpn8w"></a>6.3.
-ICO-платформа
+ICO-platform

-- краудинвестинг на основе платформы;
+- Platform-based crowd investing;
-- держатели токенов NEURON голосуют за проекты, кажущиеся им наиболее перспективными;
+- NEURON tokens holders vote for projects they see as the most promising;
-- арбитрами выступают другие держатели токенов NEURON, таким образом, принятие решение о допуске проекта к участию в ICO выведено на уровень коллегиального решения путем голосования;
+- The arbitrators are other NEURON token holders, thus, the draft decision on the admission to participation in an ICO is taken by a collective vote

-###### <a id="_imacpiwkwizh"></a>6.4. Р2Р-биржа
+###### <a id="_imacpiwkwizh"></a>6.4. Р2Р-exchange

-- покупка криптовалюты и ее обмен на Neuronplatform;
+- Cryptocurrency purchase and exchange at Neuronplatform;
-- покупка криптовалют без посредников;
+- Cryptocurrency purchase without intermediaries;
-- Neuronplatform выступает гарантом сделки;
+- Neuronplatform is a guarantor of the deal;
-- перечисление фиатных денег за приобретаемую криптовалюту с пластиковой карты или счета на карту или счет контрагента;
+- Transferring fiat money with which one buys cryptocurrency - from a plastic card or from an account to a card or a contractor’s acount;
-- оптимальный курс покупки криптовалют\.
+- Best cryptocurrency purchase rate\.

-###### <a id="_rgtzoe5nh657"></a>6.5. Платежные операции
+###### <a id="_rgtzoe5nh657"></a>6.5.
+Payment transactions

-- мгновенные Р2Р\-переводы, в том числе трансграничные переводы по низкой стоимости за счёт высокой пропускной способности сети;
+- Instant P2P transactions, including low cost cross-border remittance provided by high network performance throughput;
-- отсутствие конвертации при осуществлении денежных переводов;
+- No conversion for remittance;
-- установка курсов по официальному курсу регулятора на момент совершения сделки;
+- Using the official regulator’s rate while performing the transaction;
-- оплата товаров и услуг посредством смарт\-контракта на основе блокчейна\.
+- Payment for goods and services via smart contract based on blockchain\.

-###### <a id="_u9ugu4q0jun4"></a>6.6 Пластиковые карты NEURON
+###### <a id="_u9ugu4q0jun4"></a>6.6 NEURON plastic cards

 - собственные пластиковые карты NEURON;
 - использование карт NEURON в любой из 36 млн точек приема в 200 странах мира;